Tomb Raider III: PlayStation 2 version

-Marketing and release
+Marketing

 The release of Tomb Raider III was accompanied by an extensive marketing campaign.
 To promote the game, English model Nell McAndrew was hired to appear as Lara Croft on a press tour across Italy, Spain, Germany, the US, and Australia.
 McAndrew made appearances on various multimedia outlets, including TV shows, radio stations, and department stores, while Lara Croft appeared on the front cover of most UK games magazines.
 Other highlights included French TV advertisements for the SEAT car manufacturer and a music video for the German band Die Ärzte.
 British sports lifestyle brand Animal designed and merchandised a range of Lara Croft clothes and accessories, while Core Design launched its own clothing articles.
 In May 1998, a demonstration of the game was presented at the Electronic Entertainment Expo in Atlanta, Georgia.
 The show included a virtual appearance of Lara, which allowed the audience to ask her questions.
 According to Core Design's public relations manager Susie Hamilton, a total of £1.7 million was spent on the marketing campaign.

+Like its predecessor, Tomb Raider III had a launch party at the Natural History Museum, London.
+A short film was shot for the event, entitled Tomb Raider: The Trilogy.
+The tongue-in-cheek film featured a gamer being interrogated by the Police about their obsession with Lara Croft.
+Afterwards the film remained on a digibeta tape that was rediscovered by Janey de Nordwall, handed over to Square Enix; and eventually released on YouTube in 2016.